Words and Music (1948 film): Plot

-Aspiring lyricist Lorenz "Larry" Hart needs a composer for his music, so Herb Fields introduces him to Richard "Dick" Rodgers and a partnership is born in 1919.
-They struggle to achieve success, and Dick considers leaving the business to sell children's underwear.
+Aspiring lyricist Lorenz "Larry" Hart needs a composer for his lyrics, so Herb Fields introduces him to Richard "Dick" Rodgers and a partnership is born in 1919.
+They struggle to achieve success, however, and Dick considers leaving the business to sell children's underwear.

 Larry becomes impressed with singer Peggy Lorgan McNeil, personally and professionally.
-But when his and Dick's show is finally bound for Broadway, his promise to Peggy to play the starring role is ruined because the producer has already promised the part to his protégée Joyce Harmon.
-Dick is attracted to Joyce, but she rejects him as too young for her, and he is too old for young Dorothy Feiner.
-Larry proposes marriage to Peggy, who declines, and he falls into a depression.
+But when a show by him and Dick is finally bound for Broadway, his promise to Peggy to play the starring role is ruined because the producer already has his protégé Joyce Harmon lined up for the part.
+Dick is attracted to Joyce, but she rejects him as too young to be involved with her.
+Next he is too old for young Dorothy Feiner.
+Larry makes a marriage proposal to Peggy, who turns him down, and he falls into a depression.
 A string of hit songs and shows follow, but Larry seems unable to enjoy the success.
 Conflict within his partnership with Dick arises from Larry’s unreliability and frequent absences.

-Larry's spirits are raised when Judy Garland agrees to star in a film with the music of Rodgers and Hart.
-Larry buys a home in California but falls back into melancholia, even after Dorothy marries Dick and invites Larry to share their home.
-Larry is hospitalized after collapsing at a party but surreptitiously leaves his hospital bed one night to attend a revival of their show A Connecticut Yankee on Broadway.
-He stands at the back and watches for a moment, then abruptly exits the theater in distress and collapses on the sidewalk.
-He is hospitalized but dies.

-At a memorial benefit concert to honor Larry, Gene Kelly introduces Perry Como, who sings “With a Song in My Heart”.
+After seeming to overcome his depression, things begin looking up for Larry as soon as Judy Garland agrees to do a movie with Rodgers and Hart music in it.
+Larry buys a home in California but falls back into melancholia, even after Dorothy marries Dick and invites Larry to share their home back East.
+Larry is hospitalized after collapsing at a party, but surreptitiously leaves his hospital bed one night to attend a revival of their show A Connecticut Yankee on Broadway; he stands at the back and watches for a moment, then abruptly exits the theater in distress and collapses on the sidewalk.
+He is hospitalized, but dies.
+Afterwards, at a memorial benefit concert to honor Larry, Gene Kelly introduces Perry Como who then sings “With a Song in My Heart”.